dominhhuy1703/Data_Visualization/kgnovis/README.md

   "title": "Population"
 }
 ```
-For categorical data, add domain:
+- For categorical with domain:
 ```javascript
 "color": {
   "field": "language",